Ahsan-Aziz-Ishan/Smart-Agriculture/README.md

    docker-compose up -d
    ```
 3. Navigate to http://localhost:3000/, where you can see the dashboard.
 Use the following credentials: username=admin, password=prom-operator.
 4. Navigate to http://localhost:1880/ui, where you can see the Sensor Configuration page.
 You can get your chat-id by messaging @get_id_bot in Telegram.
 This input accepts comma separated values without space.
+You need to initiate a conversation with @smart_agri_univaq_bot to get the updates

 ![Alert Config](https://github.com/Ahsan-Aziz-Ishan/Smart-Agriculture/blob/master/images/Alert%20Configuration.png)